Training-free Mixed-Resolution Latent Upsampling for Spatially Accelerated Diffusion Transformers: Detailed Experimental Setup

 \paragraph{FLUX.1-dev} FLUX.1-dev is a diffusion-based text-to-image (T2I) synthesis model trained on large-scale data via flow matching, achieving state-of-the-art performance.
 Despite its high generation quality, the model combines T5-XXL~\cite{raffel2020exploring} and a CLIP~\cite{radford2021learning} text encoder, resulting in a total of 12 billion parameters.
 This large model size leads to significant inference latency, posing serious limitations for real-world deployment.
 In this work, we apply various acceleration methods, including our proposed approach, to FLUX.1-dev and evaluate each method in terms of image quality and faithfulness to the input text.
-These evaluations demonstrate the effectiveness of our method. \paragraph{Stable Diffusion 3 (SD3)} Stable Diffusion 3 (SD3) is a text-to-image synthesis diffusion generative model trained with a rectified flow objective.
-It conditions on three different text encoders—CLIP-L~\cite{radford2021learning}, CLIP-g, and T5-XXL~\cite{raffel2020exploring}—and has a total of 8 billion parameters.
+These evaluations demonstrate the effectiveness of our method.

+\paragraph{Stable Diffusion 3} Stable Diffusion 3 (SD3) is a text-to-image synthesis diffusion generative model trained with a rectified flow objective.
+It conditions on three different text encoders—CLIP-L~\cite{radford2021learning}, CLIP-G, and T5-XXL~\cite{raffel2020exploring}—and has a total of 8 billion parameters.
 Due to its large model size, SD3 also suffers from non-negligible inference latency, which remains one of the key challenges.
 In this work, we conduct experiments on SD3 with 2× and 3× speedups to evaluate the effectiveness of our proposed method.
 In our experiments, we use Stable Diffusion 3 Medium.